 Therefore our very first word of advice would be this: figure out how you are going to produce the filings you need to submit once Making Tax Digital goes live, whether that is through the use of accountants, third party accounting software, arduous work in Excel.
 Stay ahead of the crowd – it will come round sooner than you think!

 Hammock is here to help in a couple of ways.
 How exactly we can best assist with this transition depends on your set-up.

 Hammock allows you or your accountant to view and amend your books and records within the platform – all the data needed for your filings can be recorded in Hammock.
-If you have accountants who are already responsible for your tax filings, you can provide them access to your Hammock account (find out more information on how to do this here) to allow real-time visibility and collaboration when submitting your returns on your behalf.
+If you have accountants who are already responsible for your tax filings, you can provide them access to your Hammock account to allow real-time visibility and collaboration when submitting your returns on your behalf.

 If you will be relying on your accountants for your digital filings, we would recommend you speak to them now about their current and future capabilities.
 For example, they may have clients who are already filing digital VAT returns, which will give them a degree of familiarity with HMRC’s systems, or this may all be news to them as well…

 For those who file their own taxes, we are still here to help!
 If you would prefer to prepare and submit your digital returns personally you can still quickly and easily export the data you require from Hammock.
 Hammock will be able to provide your quarterly and annual data in a HMRC-friendly format for submission.